clair3st/Data-Structures/README.md

 ![Queue](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Data_Queue.svg/600px-Data_Queue.svg.png)

 Queues are used in computer science exactly like they are in the physical world, that is, they are a buffer and store data until it will later get processed.
+They have limited access (only insert at the tail) and they can always be added to (the length is unlimited).

 - **Module:** [a_queue.py](src/a_queue.py)